 What do you like?

 First of all it is good to have a grasp on what things you like and what types of items you feel comfortable in.
-Some of you might remember my “My Style, Defined” post from last year where I made a summary of all my personal style elements.
-I highly recommend that you do this yourself if you haven’t already, because it is such a good exercise.
-Head on over to Maria’s Defining Style posts (when you have finished reading this one, of course) and follow her worksheet, I promise you it is worth the time and effort!
+Maria’s Defining Style posts are immensely helpful, and I really recommend setting aside an afternoon to follow her worksheet.
+I promise you it is worth the time and effort.

 What do you lack?